Potential Civil and Criminal Outcomes of Medicare and Medicaid Fraud Charges

 If you are facing Medicare or Medicaid fraud charges or have reason to suspect you might face such charges soon, getting ahead of the situation can help.
 The sooner you proactively work on a defense, the better chance you may have at a more positive outcome.

-Contact the Bianchi Law Group at 862-210-8570 or reach out to us online to discuss how we can help with your case.
+Contact the Bianchi Law Group at 862-210-8570 to discuss how we can help with your case.